yuichielectric-enterprise/GitHub-Platform-Demo/.github/pull_request_template.md

 ### Deployment Information
 **Azure App Service:**
-Update the below JSON with the appropriate Azure App Service name for deployment:
+Update the below JSON with the appropriate Terraform Request issue # to be deployed:

 ```json
 {